Karolinska Institutet and the History of the Nobel Prize in Physiology or Medicine

 The Nobel work at Karolinska Institutet still follows the ideas and rules laid out in Alfred Nobel’s will, which were specified in greater detail in the statutes.
 Some of the rules require additional comments.

 The prize is given for works within the field of Physiology or Medicine, not Medicine alone.
-This makes it possible to consider work within the entire field of experimental medicine, as well as research aimed at curing human diseases.
-The assembly is thus able to select prize laureates from all areas of the biomedical field, including related behavioral sciences, such as was the case when Karl von Frisch, Konrad Lorenz and Nikolaas Tinbergen received the Nobel Prize in 1973 for their discoveries concerning organization and elicitation of individual and social behavior patterns.
+Since Physiology in the days of Alfred Nobel implied the preclinical medical sciences and Medicine the clinical sciences this makes it possible to consider work within the entire field of experimental medicine, as well as research aimed at curing human diseases.
+This makes it possible to select prize laureates from all areas of the biomedical field, including related behavioral sciences, such as was the case when Karl von Frisch, Konrad Lorenz and Nikolaas Tinbergen received the Nobel Prize in 1973 for their discoveries concerning organization and elicitation of individual and social behavior patterns.

 The will states that rewarded contributions should have been achieved during the preceding year.
 This, however, has only rarely been possible to manage.
 Even if a discovery is considered to be of great potential importance at the time of its publication, it always takes a while before it has been definitely confirmed.
 Further, should it ever be the case that the importance of a discovery indeed is apparent already in the following year, there can be so many worthy candidates that the evaluation process becomes delayed.